When you stay at The Lily Pad, you’ll want to explore the beautiful surrounds of Byron Shire.

 Take the Byron Bay exit from the Pacific Highway and drive along Ewingsdale Rd, which will turn into Shirley St as you get closer to town.
 At the first roundabout near the Byron Bay police station, turn right onto Butler St, then right again onto Burns St and follow this road as it becomes Gordon St. Drive past the Byron Bay Brewery and Arts Factory Lodge and follow the road as it curves left, turning into Skinners Shoot Rd, a picturesque 2km country drive to The Lily Pad at Byron.

-Some recent highlights and discoveries include Il Buco Italian restaurant in Bay Lane.
+Some recent highlights include Il Buco Italian restaurant in Bay Lane.
 It’s a tiny “hole-in-the-wall” style place, very casual and friendly, and we often have to wait for a table.
 They’ll call you when a table is free, so it’s no bother to take a wander up to the beach or drop in at The Beach Hotel for a quick drink.
 We always enjoy Thai Lucy too, also located in Bay Lane, just near Il Buco.

 If you can’t decide, just take a stroll along Bay Lane from Jonson Street to Fletcher Street and you’ll discover loads of little eateries featuring cuisines from around the globe.